JuliaMoc/Energy-Generation-Project/README.md

 ## 🚀 How to Run the Project

-1️⃣ Download the dataset and SQL script.
+1️⃣ Download the dataset, SQL script, and Tableau dashboard.

 2️⃣ Run the SQL queries in your preferred database system.

+3️⃣ Open the interactive Tableau Public dashboard to explore key insights such as energy generation trends, technology breakdowns, and top-consuming countries.

 ## Let’s power up the future of energy! 🌞